 First and foremost the rumen is anaerobic.
 This means that there is little or no oxygen in it.
-Secondly the rumen temperature is one degree above body temperature at 39°C and rumen pH ranges between 5.7 and 7.3.
+Secondly, the rumen temperature is one degree above body temperature at 39°C, and pH ranges between 5.7 and 7.3.
 Any disruption to the delicate balance of the rumen environment will result in poor growth of the microbes, poor digestion, and ultimately, lower milk production.
-For instance if there occurs any slight change in the oxygen concentrations of the rumen the conditions would turn aerobic where the anaerobic microbiota does not function efficiently.
+For instance, if there occurs any slight change in the oxygen concentrations of the rumen the conditions would turn aerobic where the anaerobic microbiota does not function efficiently.

-Vinyeast is a product consisting Live Yeast Culture (LYC) derived from Sacchromyces cerevisiae.
-Yeast is an oxygen scavenging organism that primarily helps to maintain the balance of anaerobic nature of the rumen health.
-Yet another benefit of using a Vinyeast is that, it is a fiber digesting organism that produces Volatile Fatty Acids (VFA) like acetate, propionate and butyrate that are absorbed by the ruminant digestive system as it serves as a readily available source of energy thus beneficial to the animal.
-Vinyeast also releases a number of secondary metabolites like vitamins- Biotin, Thiamine and Folic Acid which are essentially used by the microbiota for rapid growth which in turn converts into high fermentation, high VFA, high energy and thus high production by the animal, hence ensuring holistic health of the rumen.
+Vinyeast is a product consisting of Live Yeast Culture (LYC) derived from Saccharomyces cerevisiae.
+Yeast is an oxygen scavenging organism that primarily helps to maintain the balance of anaerobic nature of the rumen.
+Yet another benefit of using a Vinyeast is that it is a fiber digesting organism that produces Volatile Fatty Acids (VFA) like acetate, propionate, and butyrate that are absorbed by the ruminant as it serves as a readily available source of energy thus beneficial to the animal.
+Vinyeast also releases a number of secondary metabolites like vitamins- Biotin, Thiamine, and Folic Acid which are essentially used by the microbiota for rapid growth which in turn converts into high fermentation, high VFA, high energy, and thus high production by the animal, hence ensuring holistic health of the rumen.
 Thus fulfills the aforementioned phrase “seat of production” aptly.